-The HUB & Federal Small Business Program Staff is responsible for identifying American minority- and woman-owned business enterprises and small business concerns for MD Anderson's contract specialists.
+The HFSB staff is responsible for identifying American minority- and woman-owned business enterprises and small business concerns for MD Anderson's purchasing and sourcing specialists.
 We provide training on legislative and program updates as appropriate.
 We provide referrals of qualified HUBs and SBCs to our Sourcing Teams for upcoming sourcing events.

 HUB and Small Business Concern Events

 The MD Anderson HUB & Federal Small Business Program organizes several HUB and small business concern-related events.
-View the list of HUB and Small Business Concern Events (pdf) for more information.
-Training opportunities are included on the list.
+For more information, please contact Marian Nimon, Associate Director of the HUB & Federal Small Business Program at email@example.com.

 Resources for Vendors & Suppliers